vimalmenon/backend.completeautomate/README.md

 <summary><b>TODO Items</b> (click to expand)</summary>

-- [ ] Need to add UI for Youtube Channel
-- [ ] Need to add Graph for stats for YouTube
 - [ ] Need to create platform reference DB ( youtube or insta, Video_id and Channel_id)
 - [ ] Test if it's able to generate YouTube Title, Description and Tags and with multiple options
 - [ ] Test if the it's able to generate good image Prompt with multiple options